 Where should the overview appear?

-The overview is a short paragraph that describes the overall picture of what you see, so it often appears after the introduction.
+The overview describes the overall picture of what you see, so it often appears after the introduction.

-The first short paragraph is the introduction.
+The first sentence contains the introduction.
 If there are two visuals in your task, you need to introduce both.
 This can be done in one or two sentences.

-The second short paragraph is the overview.
-If there are two visuals in your task, and you can see a relationship between them, your overview should summarise both.
+The second sentence contains the overview.
+If there are two visuals in your task, your overview should summarise both if you can see a relationship between them.
+If you can't, simply present an overview before you describe each visual in detail.

-The overview could also appear at the end of your response as the last paragraph acting like a summary of what you have written.
-IELTS teachers will often tell you to put the overview at the end like a 'conclusion'; however, an IELTS Task 1 response does not need a conclusion.
+The overview could also appear at the end of your response as the last sentence acting like a summary of what you have written.
+IELTS teachers will often tell you to put the overview at the end like a 'conclusion', however, an IELTS Task 1 response, does not need a conclusion.

-Our expert advice to you is to write an overview after your introduction as your second paragraph.
-This way, if you run out of time, your overview is included in your response.
+Our expert advice to you is to write an overview in your second sentence, just to make sure if you run out of time, that your overview is included in your response.